-Good morning, Mr Boris, I would like to thank you for your website.
-I have problems with tinitis for about half a year, annoying dizziness.
+Good morning, Mr Boris, I would like to thank you for your site.
+I have problems with tinitis for about six months, an unpleasant dizziness.
 I am 30 years old.
 I have passed a number of examinations and no specific cause has been detected.
 After consuming lots of powders, recommended doctors and other expensive preparations advertised on the Internet and elsewhere, no improvement.
 On the advice of one older lady who had the same problem, I ordered 30g of ginseng Taiwan TCM Liang , with a little skepticism, I made a broth according to your instructions and probably after 4 days I was incredibly relieved.
 In my ears still a little buzzing, but headaches and dizziness are gone.
 I would be very interested in how the miracle worked for me, whether it treats only the symptoms or the cause I do not know.
 The only thing my doctors have come up with is autoimmune thyroid inflammation and enlarged lymph nodes ...
 Have you ever met someone with similar problems and just ginseng helped him? thanks to Olina

 Hello, Mrs. Olino

 I'm sorry to answer after the holidays.
-At the same time, I congratulate you on breaking the record while waiting for my answer, which has so far attracted one question about the effects of ginseng on diabetes .
+At the same time, I congratulate you on breaking the record while waiting for my answer, which has so far attracted one question about the effect of ginseng on diabetes .
 But seriously.
 I'm glad your ginseng helps.
-It is clear that tinnitus (whistling or "ringing" in the ears) is nothing more than annoyed neurons in the brain .
+It is clear that tinnitus (whistling or "ringing" in the ears) is nothing more than the pre-irritated neurons in the brain .
 Tinnitus often signals that a neuron (most commonly a hair cell of the inner ear) is just dying.
 In your case, however, the cause will be deeper in the brain than in the inner ear.